 So how can you make sure you’re one of the 8% of people who actually achieve their New Year’s Resolutions?

-- Realise that new goals require internal as well as external changes.
-What new mindsets, beliefs and patterns do you need to adopt to achieve your intentions?
+- Realize that new goals require internal as well as external changes.
+What new mindsets, beliefs, and patterns do you need to adapt to achieve your intentions?
 What limiting thoughts and habits do you need to let go of?

 - Practice makes perfect!
-Realise that persistence is the key, and don’t give up too early just because you don’t see immediate results.
+Realize that persistence is the key, and don’t give up too early just because you don’t see immediate results.
 Be kind and patient with yourself!

 Make this coming year one in which you are truly able to flourish and achieve some positive personal changes.
 What will you do differently?